 In 2008, Dmitriev and his wife Ludmila registered as guardians of a three-year-old girl.
 (The historian already had two grown-up children.)
 Dmitriev himself grew up in a children’s home and calls the day he was adopted the best day of his life.

-When Yury and Ludmila divorced in 2012, the little girl stayed with her adoptive father.
-In every subsequent year the adoption agency reported that Dmitriev had provided her with the necessary conditions for her upbringing, welfare and education, and that the girl was comfortable in his care.
+When Yury and Ludmila divorced in 2012, the little girl stayed with her foster father.
+In every subsequent year the Agency for Guardianship and Foster Care reported that Dmitriev had provided her with the necessary conditions for her upbringing, welfare and education, and that the girl was comfortable in his care.
 “You can only teach children something through love.
 You can’t teach them with punishment and lectures,” Dmitriev told journalist Anna Yarovaya in a detailed interview about raising his daughter.
 Dmitriev’s flat was always filled with guests – journalists, filmmakers, human rights activists – and they all attest that he treated the girl respectfully and as an equal.